DataBiosphere/data-explorer/deploy/README.md

 * If you haven't done so already, create the App Engine application:

   `gcloud app create`

+### Deploy the UI Server

+* Deploy:

+  `cd ui && gcloud app deploy`

+* Navigating to the UI URL should display an empty page for now, as the API server has not yet been set up.
+This is a good time to confirm that your IAP permissions are working as intended to ensure you do not expose any sensitive data once the API service is deployed.

 ### Enable Access Control

-* Follow the [instructions for setting up IAP](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) to restrict access to your app (and potentially sensitive elasticsearch data) to an approved set of users.
+* Follow the [instructions for setting up IAP](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) to restrict access to your app (and potentially sensitive Elasticsearch data) to an approved Google group.
 The URL you'll publish should be `https://PROJECT_ID.appspot.com`

 Note: [Identity-Aware Proxy](https://cloud.google.com/iap/docs/) is used to